I get asked all the time if my EasyLunchboxes work for adult lunches. The answer?

 Lise of Veggie-Bento shared her weight-loss success/lunch packing tips: “I lost 60 lbs. doing Weight Watchers.
 It’s a great program!
 Yes, the ELB is a good size for bringing salads.
 My favorite is to toss chopped tomatoes, a little onion and a bit of low fat shredded cheddar and put that in a layer in the largest section, then fill it the rest of the way with lettuce.
 Then I have some fat free re-fried beans thinned with salsa in the medium sized and a hard boiled egg in the smallest.
 I put a little cling film over the beans section to prevent leakage.
 At lunch, I take out the egg and lay a plate over the top and turn it over, dumping the salad onto the plate.
 Then I take the cling film off the beans and stick it in the microwave to warm it, then mix it into the salad.
 For a little crunch, I also bring a baked corn tortilla.
 Yummy, filling, and very low point!”

 Astrid of Lunches fit for a Kid said, “I don’t use them for Weight Watchers, but they are perfect for adult lunches and portion control!”
-Here’s one of her own lunches:
+Here’s one of Astrid’s lunches:

 Kendra of Biting the Hand That Feeds You wrote this: “If you use sandwich thins or tortilla roll-ups, you can fit the equivalent of two sandwiches in the large compartment (or if they’re not too packed with thick fillings like cheese and tomatoes and such, you can fit two regular sandwiches with just a bit of smushing.)
 I pack salads or bagels for myself, plus sides based on how hungry I think I’ll be.
 Sometimes I pack a separate snack of veggies and hummus or a whole fruit, which I can eat with lunch or munch on later.
 Some days I pack myself TWO Easylunchboxes!
 They both fit easily in the cooler bag with an ice pack.
 When I do that there’s usually a sandwich in one and salad in the other, plus assorted sides, but sometimes I pack a veggie and dips box with hummus and guacamole and pita bread or chips and cut veggies for dipping.
 Great for sharing!… And yes – GREAT for portion control.
 Instead of just grabbing the whole bag of chips or cookies or whatever, I can only include a few.
 I put silicone muffin cups in there to make my “treats” portion sizes even smaller, while making them still look “full.”
 Plus they add a splash of color, which makes meals look more appetizing.
 (Studies with kids show that they think the same exact foods are “tastier” when presented with a variety of colors.)”
 An example of one of Kendra’s eye-appealing lunches: